Royal Wolverhampton NHS Trust: Performance

-The Greggs bakery shop at New Cross is said to be the firm's second busiest outlet - much busier than the cafe on the site which sells healthier food.

 The trust was in dispute about £4 million funding for nurses with the Wolverhampton Clinical commissioning group which was subject to arbitration.
 The arbitration hearing sided in favour of the trust leaving it with £2 million to pay for seven-day working and supervisory ward nurses, and in favour of the CCG for 135 nurses employed to improve staffing on the wards, meaning £2 million was withdrawn.
 The trust decided in November 2017 that it would reduce the number of full-time equivalent band five registered nurses by 23.58 to a total of 507.85 and increase the number of band four care staff roles from 6 to 30.52 to reflect the addition of 24 nursing associate roles.
-The chief executive of the Royal College of Nursing said: “This is substitution.
-Our position is really clear that there may be a role for these staff but not as a substitute for nurses.
-The evidence is really clear about the risks to patients."
+This decision was criticised by the chief executive of the Royal College of Nursing as substitution of nurses and a risk to patients.

-In December 2020, the Trust reported, that due to Covid, the number of patients presenting to A&E departments during that year was substantially lower than in 2019.
+In December 2020, the trust reported that, due to the COVID-19 pandemic, the number of patients presenting to A&E departments during 2020 was substantially lower than in 2019.

-In May 2021, the chief executive of the Trust had to confirm a never before experienced and unexplained increase of attendance of walk-in patients at A&E departments throughout the trust which could delay the recovery to pre-Covid performance.
+In May 2021, the chief executive of the trust described an unexplained increase in the number of A&E attendances to "absolutely unprecendented levels" throughout the trust.